edhzsz/MLUND/projects/smartcab/Report.md

 * Left (4 states)
 * Next Waypoint (3 states)

 This produces a space of possible states of size 96 (2 x 4 x 4 x 3).
-For each state, there are 4 possible actions to be taken so the model needs at least
-384 steps to visit at least once each state.
-For each execution the agent visits at most 100(trials)x50(max deadline)=5,000 states, so each state is visited at most 13 times which looks good enough specially if there are enough combinations of states and actions that are not worth visiting more than once.
+For each execution the agent visits at most 100(trials)x50(max deadline)=5,000 states, so each state is visited at most 52 times which looks good enough specially if there are enough combinations of states and actions that are not worth visiting more than once.

 ### Input and waypoint without deadline nor right state and reduced left state